sushanted/FluVal/README.md

 # FluVal

-Validation framework where one can write English statement like validations:
+It is a light-weight Fluent Validation framework for java using which one can write English-statement-like-validations:

 e.g.